 As the number of digital transactions grows every day, so too does the necessity of transaction monitoring.
 However, without an automated transaction monitoring solution, checking transactions and finding suspicious patterns would be virtually impossible.

-Implementing an automated transaction monitoring solution, or Know Your Transaction (KYT), will allow companies to efficiently monitor unusual financial operations.
+Implementing an automated transaction monitoring solution will allow companies to efficiently monitor unusual financial operations.

-Whether businesses choose to build their own transaction monitoring system, or instead consider a KYT solution, they should take the following steps before implementing either option:
+Whether businesses choose to build their own transaction monitoring system, or instead consider a transaction monitoring solution, they should take the following steps before implementing either option:

 Apply a risk-based approach.
-Businesses should carry out formal risk assessment of money laundering, terrorist financiang, and other financial crimes.
+Businesses should carry out formal risk assessment of money laundering, terrorist financing, and other financial crimes.
 The risks vary based on the business’s products, customers profiles, and the nature and frequency of transactions.
 Once assessed, these risks should form the foundation of a transaction monitoring system.
 For example, once a business identifies which types of customers present a higher risk of money laundering, they can set a more frequent and intensive ongoing monitoring of their transactions.
+Move away from a heuristic rules based approach to a risk-based approach, with AI and ML data ingestion and flagging capability.

 Establish internal policies.
 The second step is to create an appropriate mechanism for the oversight, review, and approval of monitoring processes and parameters.
 Some of these policies may include: